ardanlabs/gotraining/topics/go/README.md

 _100k lines of code fit inside a box of paper. - Tom Love (inventor of Objective C)_

 How much code in that box do you think you can maintain a mental model of in your head?
 I believe asking a single developer to maintain a mental model of more than one ream of paper in that box (~10k lines of code) is asking a lot.
 If you do the math, then it takes a team of 100 people to work on a code base that hits a million lines of code.
 That is 100 people that need to be coordinated, grouped, tracked and in a constant feedback loop of communication.

-**Average Developer**

-_"Can you explain it to the median user (developer)? as opposed to will the smartest user (developer) figure it out?" - Peter Weinberger (inventor of AWK)_

-You must be aware of who you are on your team.
-When hiring new people, you must be aware of where they fall.
-The code must be written for the average developer to comprehend.
-If you are below average, you have the responsibility to come up to speed.
-If you are the expert, you have the responsbility to reduce being clever.

 ---